Aditya8821/Plagiarism-Checker/README.md

 # Plagiarism-Checker🔎
-Here is a python script which checks the percent of plagiarism between 2 files.
+Here is a python script🔎 which checks the percent of ©plagiarism between 2 files.
 Check it out and give some love to this repo⭐.

 - **difflib:**
 This module provides classes and functions for comparing sequences.
 It can be used for example, for comparing files, and can produce information about file differences in various formats, including HTML and context and unified diffs